 What Is an At-Fault Accident?

-Definition: If you are "at-fault" for an accident, this means that you caused the accident to take place, either through an act of your own, such as accelerating into another vehicle or by failing to take an action.
-Whether or not you “meant to” do something, if you are the cause of the accident, you are still at fault.
+If you are "at-fault" for an accident, this means that you caused the accident to take place, either through an act of your own, such as accelerating into another vehicle or by failing to take an action.
+Whether or not you “meant to” do something, if you are the cause of the accident, you are still considered to be at-fault.

 Common At-Fault Accidents